Comporta Portugal in the Alentejo: Beach, nature & insider tips

 The 7 villages of Comporta

-Pego is a small village best known for its stunning beach.
-It's a quiet place where you can fully enjoy the sun and the sea.
+The hamlet of Pego is a small village best known for its stunning beach.
+It's a quiet spot where you can enjoy the sun and sea to the fullest.

 Carvalhal is a lively village with a variety of shops and restaurants.
-Here you can, for example, buy local products and taste the delicious Portuguese cuisine.
+Here you can buy local products and sample delicious Portuguese cuisine.

-Brejos is a quiet village surrounded by rice fields.
-It is the perfect place in Comporta to enjoy nature and learn about local agriculture.
+Brejos, on the other hand, is a quiet village surrounded by rice fields.
+It's the perfect place in Comporta to enjoy nature and learn about local agriculture.

-Torre is a traditional village known for its historical buildings.
-It is therefore a place that takes you back in time and gives you a glimpse of traditional Portuguese life.
+Torre is a traditional village known for its historic buildings.
+It's a place that transports you back in time and offers a glimpse into traditional Portuguese life.

 Possanco is a small village known for its peaceful atmosphere and closeness to nature.
 Here you can take long walks and enjoy the beauty of the surrounding countryside.